AI chat bots can bring you back from the dead, sorta

 "My fear is that it would become more like an addiction," said Elizabeth Tolliver, assistant professor of counseling at the University of Nebraska Omaha, who studies grief.
 "I'm concerned that people would want more and more of the technology to feel closer to the person that they've lost rather than living the life they're currently alive in."

-Others question the ethics behind scouring social media for memories left by dead people in order to turn a profit.
-Microsoft didn’t say why it filed for the patent but points to a tweet from its general manager of AI programs, who said, “there’s no plan for this,” later calling the patented tech “disturbing.”
+Others question the ethics behind scouring social media for memories left by dead people to turn a profit.
+Microsoft did not say why it filed for the patent but points to a tweet from its general manager of AI programs, who said, “there’s no plan for this,” later calling the patented tech “disturbing.”

-Still, there's not much stopping them or any other firm from doing so, AI analysts say.
+Still, there is not much stopping them or any other firm from doing so, AI analysts say.

-After all, we’re living through an era marked by surveillance capitalism where the commodity for sale is your personal data.
-We’re also living through an artificial intelligence revolution that’s unlocking new ways to replicate humans, and firms are racing to develop clones that serve a host of purposes.
+After all, we are living through an era marked by surveillance capitalism where the object up for sale is your personal data.
+We are also living through an artificial intelligence revolution that is unlocking new ways to replicate humans, and firms are racing to develop clones that serve a host of purposes.

 Google also has a patent for a digital clone that embodies people’s “mental attributes.”
 New Zealand-based software company UneeQ is marketing “digital humans” that “recreate human interaction at infinite scale.”
 Pryon, an AI company, is working on tech that replicates sentiments held by staff within an organization to enhance chatbots.
 The goal is to capture what employees know and create a virtual assistant that can answer questions with more accuracy.